In this article, we’re going to give you an overview of Anglia Ruskin University and the medicine courses it offers which require UCAT for admission.

 - English Language

-- One of either Chemistry, Biology, Mathematics or Physics
+- 2nd A Level: Chemistry, Biology, Mathematics or Physics

-- NOTE: A pass in the practical element of the science subjects is compulsory.
+- NOTE: You must pass the practical element of all science subjects.

 - NOTE: General Studies and Critical Thinking are not accepted.